NickKarpowicz/LightwaveExplorer/README.md

   You can also download the version using the Win32 interface rather than the newer interface, in case there are some bugs in the latter which I haven't found yet.

   To use the SYCL version, you might also need to install the [Intel® oneAPI DPC++/C++ Compiler Runtime for Windows](https://www.intel.com/content/www/us/en/developer/articles/tool/oneapi-standalone-components.html).
+However, on my laptop it wasn't needed.

 ---